 Roger slid a bunch of dice over to Cecelia.
 “You got the crit, now let’s see how much damage you make happen.”
 He counted the dice.
 “We’re five short.
 I’m gonna need to borrow your sixes.
 Eh, forget it, I’ll get my Shadowrun kit so only my stuff’s getting mixed up.”

 AmusedTypical.
 Roger no doubt had the ulterior motive of showing off his collection of dice and their decorative case, but I ignored it.
-Cecelia knew what she was doing, and I felt confident she wouldn’t hurt him, at least as long as I was here to chaperon.
+Cecelia knew what she was doing, and I felt confident she wouldn’t hurt him, at least as long as I was here as chaperon.
 Either way, once the dice were added Cecelia’s pool, she had to use both hands to pick up the pile.

 Another drain hit my armor.
 ExcessiveImpossible.
 Moments later, she stopped drawing on power and let the pile spill from her fingers onto the table in front of her.
 ExcitedUncertain.
 “How’d I do?”